 The best part of being on holiday is planning out how to spend your newfound hours of freedom.
 Fortunately, Byron has an infinite variety of leisurely pursuits.
 Whether it's spending an entire day soaking up the sun on the beach, browsing through one boutique store after the next, or taking a short drive out to one of the many surrounding villages — Byron's bounteous selection is guaranteed to surprise and delight.

 This 80-acre working farm located in Ewingsdale, houses a collection of micro-businesses, all operating with the same motto — to grow, feed, and educate its guests.
-Here you'll find the celebrated Three Blue Ducks, a much-loved restaurant and produce store, The Garden Shed, a nursery hub with a mission to connect people to real food and the land it comes from, and The Bread Social, an artisan bakehouse baking everything from bio-dynamic sourdoughs to light buttery pastries.
+Here you'll find the celebrated Three Blue Ducks, a much-loved restaurant and produce store, and The Bread Social, an artisan bakehouse baking everything from bio-dynamic sourdoughs to light buttery pastries.
 As well as food, there are farm tours, sunflower fields and picnic areas where you can BYO.

 11 Ewingsdale Road, Ewingsdale